hasanmoudud/geocompr/main.md

 #> Warning: The argument auto.palette.mapping is deprecated.
 Please use
 #> midpoint for numeric data and stretch.palette for categorical data to
 #> control the palette mapping.
+#> Variable contains positive and negative values, so midpoint is set to 0.
+Set midpoint = NA to show to full spectrum of the color palette.
 ```

 <div class="figure" style="text-align: center">